Supplemental Color Topics for Programmers

 Hunter L,a,b

-The conversion between XYZ and Hunter L,a,b colors is as given below.
+The conversion between XYZ and Hunter L,a,b colors is as given later.

 METHOD HunterLabFromXYZ(xyz, wpoint)